 If walking through the forecourt didn’t make me feel like I was about to explore an ancient tomb, climbing up the stairs to the former green rooms and using our phones as flashlights to gaze upon the old dressing room furniture sure did.
 These dressing rooms were built for those involved in the prologues of the theatre’s early years, and furnished with stunning furniture with Egyptian motifs.
 I was rather disheartened that they items just sat tucked away gathering dust, as I believe a display case in the lobby would be a much better place for them.

 So just why would Netflix want to purchase a movie theatre?
 Netflix has moved into the motion picture making business, but typically, their productions go straight to their streaming service, skipping the cinema altogether, however, in order to qualify to be nominated for the Oscars, films must be shown “for paid admission in a commercial motion picture theater in Los Angeles County,” running for “at least seven consecutive days, during which period screenings must occur at least three times daily, with at least one screening beginning between 6 p.m. and 10 p.m. daily.”
 The theatre would ensure they always had a place to show their films, as well as a permanent place to host events.
 So, Hollywood waits with bated breath for the future of this unique theatre.

-Explore the Egyptian Theatre at 6706 Hollywood Boulevard, just down the street from the Babylonian inspired mall.
+Explore the Egyptian Theatre at 6706 Hollywood Boulevard.
 Visit American Cinematheque’s website for information regarding showtimes and tours.